International Shipments and Hand-carrying Equipment or Materials Abroad

 Export license review and declarations

-- The item (including technical data)
+- The item (including technical data, technology, software, biologics, and vaccines)

 - Shipping destination